creamakerspace/website/content/classes/cnc-router-signs.md

 - have made a custom solid wood sign to take home
 - be certified to independently use the CNC router for your future projects

+Notes:
-Note: This class will *NOT* dive very deep into design.
+- This class will *NOT* dive very deep into design.
 We'll provide enough of an introduction to incorporate text, basic shapes, and existing artwork into your sign.
+- We won't paint or apply a finish to the sign during this class, but we can discuss options with you, and you are welcome stick around after the class to finish your sign (though, we have a very limited selection of finishing products).

 **Who it's for**: Anyone aged 15+ (youth 15-17 must have a guardian present).
 No prior experience is necessary, although previous experience with design software is useful for